ava-labs/avalanche-docs/docs/subnets/subnet-cli.md

 - Adds all NodeIDs as validators to the primary network (skipping any that already exist)
-- Creates a subnet
+- Creates a Subnet
-- Adds all NodeIDs as validators on the subnet
+- Adds all NodeIDs as validators on the Subnet
 - Creates a new blockchain

-Here is a command to create a subnet on Fuji Testnet:
+Here is a command to create a Subnet on Fuji Testnet:

 ```bash
 > subnet-cli wizard \